 Use the template and some chalk to trace two each of the small, medium and large stars.

 Glue the small stars to the medium stars and let dry a bit (about 5 minutes to prevent shifting).
 Then, affix the medium star to the large star.
+You’re more than halfway done with this simple star wand tutorial.
+Feels good, right?

 I put quite a bit of glue on the large stars to affix them to the dowels and to each other (photo below), but I used the glue sparingly on the medium and smaller stars.
 I mostly outlined the points and angles of the stars and they are stuck on there very well, even a month later.